NivEz/telenode/README.md

 });
 ```

-Note that on serverless you should extract by your own the `secretToken` since every serverless service might process the `req` object differently.
+Note that on serverless you should extract by your own the `secretToken` since every serverless service might process
+the `req` object differently.

+---

+## Contributions:

+If you want to develop a new feature you should create an example file under the examples' folder that demonstrates how
+to use the feature.

+---

 ## TODO's